allenai/natural-instructions/tasks/README.md

 `task394_persianqa_question_generation` | Given a passage, generate a question based on it | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
 `task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not | Classification
+`task288_gigaword_summarization.json` | Given a text of article, generate headline (title) for the article | Summarization `task289_gigaword_summarization.json` | Given the text of an article and its title, decide whether the title is appropriate for the article | Summarization